MarcL/marclittlemore.com/_posts/2016-11-13-what-are-good-unit-tests.md

 If you answer all of those questions, you'll find you quickly have a higher quality unit test suite with high code coverage and you and your team can have much better confidence when deploying to your production environment.

-If you spot any errors or have and questions then please comment below.
+If you spot any errors or have and questions then please [contact me](/contact).